massalabs/massa-docs/web3-dev/decentralized-web.rst

 In the context of the decentralised web, Thyra acts as a Top Level Domain (TLD) that is redirecting users to the correct smart contract and address to access a specific website.

-In a wider context, Thyra acts as a services enabler that will allow you to connect and perform all sorts of actions on the blockchain easily without cutting security or integrity.
+In a wider context, Thyra acts as a service enabler that will allow you to connect and perform all sorts of actions on the blockchain easily, without cutting security or integrity.

 Install Thyra